CopernicaMarketingSoftware/Documentation/Publisher/en/callbacks.md

 *  failure:      When a failed delivery is reported
 *  bounce:       When an incoming bounce is reported
 *  import:       When doing a mass database import
-*  copy:         When copieng a database
+*  copy:         When copying a database

 ## Callback conditions
 Conditions are also supported by the Callbacks.
 For example, conditions can be used to only trigger the callbacks containing the name "Mike".
 Click [here](./selections-conditions-partcondition) to read more about making conditions.